Metropolis of Bessarabia: 20th century

-The Russian Orthodox Church also refused to recognize the authority of the Bessarabian church, and the two metropolia started an uneasy co-existence.
-During the 1990s, the one subordinated to the Russian Orthodox Church gained the protection of the country's authorities and established itself as the official church, while the Orthodox Church of Bessarabia was refused registration according to the country's new law of religions.
+21st century

 In 2004, after years of legal hurdles and a final decision by the European Court of Human Rights, the Orthodox Church of Bessarabia received official registration, the Supreme Court of Justice of the Republic of Moldova recognizing it as "the spiritual, canonical, historical successor of the Metropolitan See of Bessarabia which functioned till 1944, including".
 About 20% of country's Orthodox churches were or changed to be under its jurisdictions; a strong desire to similar moves has been expressed in many other parishes.

 This decision continues to be a major area of tension with the Russian Orthodox Church.
 The position of the Romanian Orthodox Church in the dispute with the Russian Orthodox Church over the territorial jurisdiction is, according to a press release, that the two Metropolitan Sees should "peacefully co-exist and brotherly cooperate (…) harmonising, with wisdom and realism, the territorial principle with the ethnic principle, as agreed in the pastoral service of the Orthodox in Diaspora."

-In June 2023, Romania's Prime Minister Marcel Ciolacu announced that Romania will fund the Metropolis of Bessarabia with 2 million euros per year.
+Rapid growth during the Russian invasion of Ukraine

+Current status of the 2018 schism by Orthodox Church jurisdiction.

+After the full-scale Russian invasion of Ukraine began on 24 February 2022, the clergy of the Moldovan Orthodox Church attempted to either stay neutral, such as Metropolitan Vladimir Cantarean, or covertly or openly collaborated with the Russian Orthodox Church's stance of publicly supporting Russia's war of aggression, either through statements or through financial support of bribing rural voters to elect pro-Russian opposition politicians in order to undermine the pro-Ukrainian and pro-EU Moldovan government of Maia Sandu.
+Meanwhile, public trust in the Moldovan Orthodox Church declined from 90 to 70% according to Metropolitan Vladimir (who explicitly linked it to his Church's institutional links with Moscow), or from 73 to 58% between 2021–2023 according to the Moldovan Institute for Public Policy.
+This caused conflict and dissent within the leadership of the Moscow-aligned Moldovan Orthodox Church, with a discussion in November 2023 on whether to stay under the aegis of the Moscow Patriarchate or to transfer to the Patriarchate of Bucharest reaching no consensus.